matchavez/mc/pages/02.projects-and-notes/10.azure-devops-table-render-bug/default.md

 ---
 title: 'Azure DevOps Indented Table Rendering Bug'
-media_order: 'Screen Shot 2019-03-11 at 16.58.04.png,Screen Shot 2019-03-11 at 16.57.27.png'
 ---

  ## Bug Report - Azure DevOps markdown rendering of tables does not respect indented opening pipes

+!!!!
+Get the [raw markdown](http://matchavez.com/user/pages/02.projects-and-notes/10.azure-devops-table-render-bug/default.md) of this page

  #### Problem
  In any known case where Azure DevOps is rendering a table that has been indented, the treatment of the first row of content (commonly the third row of a table) does not respect the opening pipe character.
 This offsets content from its header by one column to the right.

  #### Observations

  Please see the examples listed below.
-The examples will show that leading spaces are considered a column as indicated in GFM Spec example 192.
+The examples will show that leading spaces are considered a column as indicated in [GFM Spec example 192](https://github.github.com/gfm/#tables-extension-).
 This respect of no need for a lead pipe only occurs under indented rows after the table indicators of pipe-and-three-dashes.

  #### Expectation